What is Morbihan disease?

 Persistent facial oedema leads to:

-- Vision impairment due to narrowed visual field
+- Vision impairment due to a narrowed visual field

 - Psychosocial stress